nextflow-io/nextflow/docs/sharing.rst

 http://github.com/nextflow-io/hello and execute it in your computer.

 If `owner` part in the pipeline name is omitted, Nextflow will look for a pipeline between the ones you have already executed having a name that matches the name specified.
-It none it's found it will try to download it using the `organisation` name defined by the environment variable ``NXF_ORG`` (which by default is ``nextflow-io``).
+If none it's found it will try to download it using the `organisation` name defined by the environment variable ``NXF_ORG`` (which by default is ``nextflow-io``).